google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/debugging-service-workers/index.md

-One of the killer feature of service workers is their ability to serve cached content to users even when they're offline.
+One of the killer feature of Service Workers is their ability to serve cached content to users even when they're offline.
 To verify everything works as planned, let's test out some of the network throttling tools that Chrome provides.

 ### Serving requests while offline